tittooin/mahesevapoint/replit.md

 - ✅ Implemented interactive service popups with detailed document requirements for all 25+ services
 - ✅ Added contact forms within each service popup for service requests
 - ✅ Replicated exact mahaesevapoint.in structure with complete document lists and service categories
+- ✅ Successfully completed migration from Replit Agent to Replit environment (January 26, 2025)
+- ✅ Fixed image sizing issues in hero section and contact footer for better layout
 - ✅ Application is fully functional and ready for production deployment

 # User Preferences